-- S.4.3.1.
-Discharge Rates.
-A wholesale device shall be marked to show its designed maximum and minimum discharge rates.
-However, the minimum discharge rate shall not exceed 20 percent of the maximum discharge rate. - S.4.3.2.
-Temperature Compensation.
-If a device is equipped with an automatic temperature compensator, the primary indicating elements, recording elements, and recorded representation shall be clearly and conspicuously marked to show that the volume delivered has been adjusted to the volume at 15 °C (60 °F). - S.4.4.
-Retail Devices.
-On a retail device with a designed maximum discharge rate of 100 L (25 gal) per minute or greater, the maximum and minimum discharge rates shall be marked on an exterior surface of the device and shall be visible after installation.
+S.4.4.1.
+Discharge Rates. - On a retail device with a designed maximum discharge rate of 115 L (30 gal) per minute or greater, the maximum and minimum discharge rates shall be marked on an exterior surface of the device and shall be visible after installation.
 The minimum discharge rate shall not exceed 20 percent of the maximum discharge rate.
+[Nonretroactive as of January 1, 1985.]